Payments to volunteers

 If you reimburse expenses to an individual and you are their employer, these payments may be taxable employment income.
 If the reimbursements are excessive, the whole amount may be taxable, not just the amount that exceeds the actual expense.

 This is because the rules for allowable expenses are stricter for employees than for volunteers.
 For employees, expenses that you reimburse must be incurred wholly, exclusively and necessarily in performing work duties.
-This means that some of the expenses listed above, that would be allowable for a volunteer, would not generally be allowable for an employee, including:
+This means that some expenses that would be allowable for a volunteer would not generally be allowable for an employee, including:

 - travel between home and work

-What happens if the volunteer is not an employee or office holder?
+The volunteer is not an employee or office holder

 If the volunteer is not an employee or office holder, you do not need to deduct income tax and NIC under PAYE.